By Matthew B. Cox

 Within days of the confrontation Damien intensified his sales pitch to Donovan.
 “Easiest money you’ll ever make, bro,” said Damien over and over.

 By this point, based on the FDLE investigation, the federal MOI’s and the bank statements, Damien knew he was roping Donovan into a con game.
-In his defense, according to several MOI’s, Blayne had convinced Damien he could trade them out of the losses.
+In his defense, according to several MOI’s, Sebastian had convinced Damien he could trade them out of the losses.
 Still, Donovan wasn’t all that interested.
 It sounded too good to be true.
-By October 13, Blayne hadn’t come up with the investors’ funds, he packed up his bags and his pregnant fiancee, and fled to Naples, Florida.
+By October 13, Sebastian hadn’t come up with the investors’ funds, he packed up his bags and his pregnant fiancee, and fled to Naples, Florida.

 Damien never did stop calling—he and his parents were friends of the Davis family–and in January 2007, Donovan’s parents suggested he help Damien out.
 “The poor guy’s trying to start an investment business,” said his father.
 So Donovan wired him $50,000.